barumau/pandunia/english/108_karmaloga.md

 **mi pas visite la France.**
 – I have visited France.
 **mi pas ada gul yo bir.**
 – I used to drink beer. / I had a habit of drinking beer.
+**mi pas lai do siti.**
+– I came to the city.

 **sha**
 ('will, shall')